somillko/Facial-Expression-Recognition/README.md

 ## To Run the code
 Train the model created in the python code on a cloud based GPU(google colab preferably) to download a trained weights files with the .h5 extension.
 Since it is a large file, download and keep it in the same directory as the project and accordingly adjust the pathnames in the vide_test and image_test code.
 The .h5 file is a trained weights file which actually contains the complete model trained which needs to be imported in the python files for the output to be same as depicted in the screenshots.

+After downloading the .h5 file, to run the video_test.py file simply type **python video_test.py**.
+It will open up the front camera of your laptop and start to determine.
+For the image do the same but also add the path of the image after the python command and it will generate the result.
+Also make sure, that python is set as your environment variable otherwise it may generate a non recognized statement error.